songzhen-neu/ecgraph/README.md

 # EC-Graph: A Distributed GNN System with Error-Compensted Compression.

 This is a system for distributed GNN training, which adopts a Graph-Centered based framework.
 There are three logical roles in this system, i.e., masters, workers and servers.
 Master reads the partition profiles and a input graph to assign sub-graphs to different training nodes (workers).
-The workers are responsible for the majority of computations (including forward propagation and backward propagation), while the servers manage the parameters (aggregating gradients and then updating the parameters).
+Workers are responsible for the majority of computations (including forward propagation and backward propagation), while the servers manage the parameters (aggregating gradients and then updating the parameters).
 EC-Graph allows the communication among workers for exchanging the embeddings (FP) and the gradients of embeddings (BP).

 ![image](https://user-images.githubusercontent.com/20767715/139521729-c2b5a7ca-8a3a-47ab-9668-2ebb452837ca.png)